 MEET CANTOR BEN ROSNER

-Cantor Ben has given many lectures and solo concerts, which include “ “The Practice of Torah Cantillation and its Jewish Law and Grammar”,” Sephardic History and Music”,” Persian Instruments Used in the Movie “Ballad of the weeping Spring”, and “History, Halacha and the Art of Hebrew Calligraphy” as well as others.
+Cantor Rosner has given many lectures and solo concerts, which include “ “The Practice of Torah Cantillation and its Jewish Law and Grammar”,” Sephardic History and Music”,” Persian Instruments Used in the Movie “Ballad of the weeping Spring”, and “History, Halacha and the Art of Hebrew Calligraphy” as well as others.
 He has also been Scholar in Residence and Guest Cantor at other congregations.
 In addition, Cantor Rosner acts as a consultant for an instrument seller, recording videos of multiple styles of guitar and other instruments for sale.

 Cantor Rosner enjoys composing secular and liturgical music.
 Some of his compositions include “Hashkiveinu” for choir, which premiered at a community-wide Yom Hashoah commemoration, “ Oseh Shalom” for guitar at voice and “A Shavuot Piyyut” for choir, both of which premiered at the Shalshelet Jewish Composers Festival in Philadelphia, Pennsylvania.

 Cantor Rosner grew up attending service at KAM Isaiah Israel in Hyde Park, Chicago, where he was exposed to the music of Max Janowski, the synagogue’s famed music director.
 He began playing classical guitar at age 13, earning a scholarship to the University of Miami’s conservatory program just a few years later.
 While at UM, he started leading music Shabbat services at Hillel, an experience that inspired him to dedicate his life to Jewish learning and teaching.
 Outside of the synagogue, Cantor Rosner enjoys spending time with his wife, young daughter, and pet birds.